cypress-io/cypress/npm/react/docs/recipes.md

 ### Changing props

 Many components have some statefulness, whether explicitly through `useState`, or implicitly through `useEffect`.
 Therefore during testing it is useful to keep the component mounted, but change the props being passed to it in order to preserve its state.
+This is referred to in some testing frameworks as `rerender()`.

-We recommend building a "wrapper" component with the necessary DOM controls to push new props to your component under test.
+We recommend building a "wrapper" component that acts similarly to how your users will interact with the component under test.
+In isolation, you can add DOM controls to push new props to your component.

 ```js
 const Accumulator = ({ value }) => {